dynamodan/Chronessan/chronessan-archetype/README.txt

 # you can use this maven archetype like this:

-mvn archetype:generate -DgroupId=com.dynamodan -DartifactId=Snapper -DarchetypeGroupId=com.dynamodan -DarchetypeVersion=1.0-SNAPSHOT -DarchetypeArtifactId=chronessian-archetype -DinteractiveMode=false
+mvn archetype:generate -DgroupId=com.dynamodan -DartifactId=Snapper -DarchetypeGroupId=com.dynamodan -DarchetypeVersion=1.0-SNAPSHOT -DarchetypeArtifactId=chronessan-archetype -DinteractiveMode=false
 cd Snapper

 # and then you'll have a Snapper.java file that you can symbolic link to: